-The service does not look for opportunities to promote people's independence in continually assesses this in partnership with the person.

-The service is also creative and innovative when administering medicines to people who may lack mental capacity to make decisions about medicines. managers, other agencies and carers to share the responsibility for giving medicines to people.
+The service does not look for opportunities to promote people's independence in managing medicines.
+Staff may actively or passively discourage people from The service is also creative and innovative when administering medicines to people who may lack mental capacity to make decisions about medicines. medicines to people.